sjakub/JasonCarter80_hassio_addons/README.md

 ### Setup
 - Load this repository with the normal instructions
-- Port can be changed from default 5007 but will need to be changed in your HomeAssistant setup as well
+- SERIAL can be changed from default, but is most likely the default.
+- DEBUG:true will output lots of data